goolord/alpha-nvim/README.md

 - using https://github.com/lewis6991/impatient.nvim
 - only config! doesn't measure drawing, some startup plugins won't measure drawing either

-## TODO
-- maybe center however something like Goyo does it
-- what is that annoying text that appears on the command-line when you start up? can't tell by looking at anyone else's code

 ## Special Thanks
 - https://github.com/glepnir/dashboard-nvim - inspiration, code reference
 - https://github.com/mhinz/vim-startify     - inspiration